spine-examples/todo-list/client/angular/README.md

     # or just `ng serve` if you have Angular CLI installed.
     ```

-    This command will run the web application on `localhost:4200` and adjust it to work
+    This command will run the web application on `localhost:4200` and adjust it to work with a
-    with a backend server on the `localhost:8080` and a development "spine-dev" Firebase application.
+    backend server available at `localhost:8080`.
+It also relies upon `spine-dev` Firebase
+    project — that you should replace with your own.

 3. Navigate to `localhost:4200`, the app will automatically reload if you change any of the source files.